-Description: This project teaches youth how to take quality photographs with a camera or digital device.
-State Fair Entries:
+This project teaches youth how to take quality photographs with a camera or digital device.

-- 2 beginner per county
+2 beginner per county

-- 3 intermediate per county
+3 intermediate per county

-- 3 advanced per county
+3 advanced per county

+Artificial Intelligence (AI) may be used, with parent permission, when creating this exhibit and is to be documented as a reference.
+A majority of the work to create this exhibit is to be the 4-H member's original work.
 Posters are to be 22"x28" and displayed horizontally and placed in a clear plastic sleeve or covered with clear plastic to protect contents.
 Space should be left in the lower right hand corner to place an exhibit tag provided by Purdue Extension staff.